bhavesh-kratos/starwars-swapi-gql-sayur/README.md

 - Bootstrap

 ## Assumptions and approaches
-- Since there was no search resolver in server side and I needed that functionality, I have added the search at frontend level instead.
+- Since there was no <b>search/filter resolver</b> in server side and I needed that functionality, I have added the search at frontend level instead.

+* I, Bhavesh Pant don't own any images used in the project, they were taken from internet for non-commercial use only.